You are here

 The AN-SNAP classification was developed as a casemix classification for subacute and non-acute care patients in a national study, the AN-SNAP Report of the National Subacute and Non-Acute Casemix Classification.
 The study was conducted by the Centre for Health Service Development, University of Wollongong in 1997.
 AN-SNAP classifies episodes of subacute and non-acute patient care that are provided in inpatient, outpatient and community settings.
 Patients are classified on the basis of setting, care type, phase of care, assessment of functional impairments, age and other measures.

 The AN-SNAP classification was reviewed and updated by the Centre for Health Service Development, University of Wollongong to version 3 during 2011 and released in January 2012.
-IHPA has priced subacute and non-acute care services using AN-SNAP version 3 since July 2013.
+IHPA has priced subacute and non-acute care services using AN-SNAP Version 3.0 since July 2013.

-In December 2013, the Centre for Health Service Development, University of Wollongong, was commissioned by IHPA to develop AN-SNAP version 4.
+In December 2013, the Centre for Health Service Development, University of Wollongong, was commissioned by IHPA to develop AN-SNAP Version 4.0.
 The classification development process involved a significant level of consultation with jurisdictions, clinicians and other key stakeholders across the subacute sector throughout the project.

-Five specialist clinical committees were established to support the classification development in the areas of palliative care, rehabilitation, GEM, psychogeriatrics and paediatrics and specialised statistical techniques to produce a fully revised version of the AN-SNAP classification that reflects current and evolving clinical practice.
-AN-SNAP version 4 was released May 2015 and will be used to price subacute and non-acute services from 2016-17.
+Five specialist clinical committees were established to support the classification development in the areas of palliative care, rehabilitation, geriatric evaluation and management, psychogeriatrics and paediatrics and specialised statistical techniques to produce a fully revised version of the AN-SNAP classification that reflects current and evolving clinical practice.
+AN-SNAP Version 4.0 was released May 2015 and will be used to price subacute and non-acute services from 2016–17.